satand/strimzi-mirroring/README.md

 ### Create the kafka users

-Here we are going to create a couple of kafka user for each cluster.
-In particluar we'll create:
+Now we will create a couple of kafka user for each cluster:
 * in the primary kafka cluster:
-  * a user with writing permissions to the topic created previosly
+  * a user with writing rights on the topic created previosly
-  * a user for mirroring with admin permissions
+  * a user for mirroring with admin rights
 * in the backup kafka cluster:
-  * a user with reading permissions to the topic created previosly
+  * a user with reading rights on the topic created previosly
-  * a user for mirroring with admin permissions
+  * a user for mirroring with admin rights

-In our scenario the main role will be played by two mirroring users.
-MM2 will use them to read and write mirrored data from the primary cluster to the backup cluster.
-The other users will be used by a producer and consumer client into the primary and backap cluster rispectively.
+In our scenario the main role will be played by the mirroring users.
+MM2 will use them to read mirrored data from the primary cluster and write them to the backup cluster.
+The other users will be used by a producer and consumer kafka client connected to the primary and backap cluster rispectively.

 Create the writer user into the primary cluster (mm2 source cluster) and wait for it to be ready: